 How to Apply

-Online Applications for summer 2016 were accepted from January 11 through February 12, 2016.
-The application period has closed for 2016.
+Online Applications for summer 2017 are accepted from January 11 through February 8, 2017.

-Once the application process is completed, a review of your resume and supporting documentation will be done to determine if you meet the minimum qualification requirements.
+Once the application process is completed, a review of your resume and supporting documentation will be conducted to determine if you meet the basic qualification requirements.
 You must complete the Assessment Questionnaire.
 Your resume and application are then compared to your assessment questionnaire responses.
-If a determination is made that your application does not support your assessment questionnaire, your application will not receive further consideration for this announcement.
+If a determination is made that your application does not support your responses in the assessment questionnaire, your application will not receive further consideration for this announcement.
 Applicants who meet the minimum qualifications will be screened for further consideration.

 For questions regarding the Summer Intern Program, please contact the Program Manager: